Mithlesh7877/data_work/README.md

    4. trafficanalysis - Analysis of traffic on website from different marketing source and optimization of bidding and cost cutting according to them </br>

-<h3>Project 2:- Statistics</h3>
+<h3>Project 2:- Statistics</h3></br>
- -Excel file having implementation of different test and their interpretation.
+ Excel file having implementation of different test and their interpretation.